mia-platform/documentation/docs/development_suite/monitoring-dashboard/dev_ops_guide/disaster_recovery.md

 In case of problems, the actions to restore the platform are:

 - install the reference infrastructure with automatic scripts
-- install the Mia-Platform nodes to the versions that were on the systems in production;
+- install the Mia-Platform nodes to the versions that were on the systems in production
 - install custom configurations;
 - restore MongoDB backups.